Last updated: March 04, 2025

 Other advantages of HELOCs

-A HELOC, on the other hand, allows you to borrow money as needed up to a predetermined limit.
-The interest rate on a HELOC is usually variable, and you only pay interest on the amount you use.
+A HELOC, on the other hand, allows you to borrow money as needed up to a predetermined limit during the initial phase of the loan, which is called the “draw period.”
+The interest rate on a HELOC is usually variable, and you may only be required to pay interest during the draw period.
+After that, you normally enter a repayment period where you pay interest and the loan principal.

 Both loans can be helpful in different situations.
 For example, a home equity loan may be the better option if you need a large sum of money all at once.
 A HELOC may be best if you need ongoing access to funds over a longer period.

-Whether you have a home equity loan or a HELOC, the interest you pay on the loan can typically be tax deductible if the loan meets certain requirements.
+Whether you have a home equity loan or a HELOC, interest may be tax deductible if the loan meets certain requirements.

 Are HELOCs and home equity loans beneficial without a tax deduction?

-Just keep in mind that your home secures a HELOC.
-So, if you fall behind on your payments, you could end up in foreclosure.
-If you're considering taking out a HELOC, review your needs and ability to repay the loan before deciding.
+Just keep in mind that if your home secures a HELOC and you fall behind on your payments, you may end up in foreclosure.
+Review your needs and ability to repay the loan if you’re considering taking out a HELOC.

 Is a HELOC interest tax deduction a good idea?